webxdc/webxdc_docs/src/02_02_dev_tool.md

 # Using the Webxdc Development Tool

-This is a little tool to make development of webxdc apps easier.
+This is a little tool to make creation of webxdc content easier.
 It is found on <https://github.com/deltachat/webxdc-dev>.

 Advantages:

 - Super easy to get started.
 - No server or installation required.
-- You don't need your DeltaChat app for testing. (you save the pckaging step)
+- You don't need your DeltaChat app for testing. (you save the packaging step)

 ## Contents

 The devtool has 2 parts:

 - `webxdc.js` which acts as simulator
-- `create-xdc.sh`, a script that packs your app into a [`.xdc`](./03_api_reference.md#zip-format) for you
+- `create-xdc.sh`, a script that packs your webxdc into a [`.xdc`](./03_api_reference.md#zip-format) file for you

 ## Use the Simulator

-For developing webxdc apps, just copy the [`webxdc.js` from the repo](https://github.com/deltachat/webxdc-dev/blob/master/webxdc.js) beside your `index.html` and you are ready to go.
+For developing your webxdc, just copy the [`webxdc.js` from the repo](https://github.com/deltachat/webxdc-dev/blob/master/webxdc.js) beside your `index.html` and you are ready to go.

 > Platform Quirks:
 >